*** Updating in 2025 ***

 Dr Lauren Gough completed her PhD on the spatial patterns of a shrub endemic to the central caldera of Tenerife.
 The aim was to assess how the spatial population structure varied between lava flows of different ages or composition.
 She now works for library services at the University of Nottingham.
 Her co-supervisor was Richard Field.

 Dr Joe Ryding was a part-time PhD student alongside his job as a professional surveyor; his background is in engineering.
 His project involved surveying 40 woodlands across England as part of the WoodMAD project to investigate how deer and management affect the whole three-dimensional structure of forests.
 The project was in collaboration with Martin Smith in the Faculty of Engineering at Nottingham.
-He is currently working for the Donkey Sanctuary in Exeter, who pay much better than academia ever will.
+He is currently working as an industry GIS specialist.

 Dr Saifon Sittimongkol was a PhD student on secondment from Prince of Songkla University in Thailand.
 Her project was with the Chewong, an indigenous forest-dwelling group living in Krau Wildlife Reserve, Malaysia.
 She investigated their shifting agricultural system and its effects on forest regeneration and composition, including elements of ethnobotany and anthropology in collaboration with Hilary Gilbert at Nottingham.
 She is now back at her home university continuing with teaching and research.